-The UrbanSound8K~\cite{Salamon:UrbanSound:ACMMM:14} dataset is a widely used dataset for audio classification tasks.
+The UrbanSound8K~\citep{Salamon:UrbanSound:ACMMM:14} dataset is a widely used dataset for audio classification tasks.
 It consists of 8732 labeled sound excerpts from urban environments, with a duration of 4 seconds each.
 The dataset covers 10 different classes, including air conditioner, car horn, children playing, dog bark, drilling, engine idling, gun shot, jackhammer, siren, and street music.
 The dataset is diverse and challenging, with a wide range of acoustic characteristics and background noise.
 It is commonly used for tasks such as sound event detection, audio tagging, and urban sound classification.
 The UrbanSound8K dataset provides a valuable resource for researchers and practitioners working in the field of audio analysis and machine learning.

-The Speech Command dataset~\cite{warden2018speech} is a widely used dataset for speech recognition tasks.
+The Speech Command dataset~\citep{warden2018speech} is a widely used dataset for speech recognition tasks.
 It consists of a large number of short audio clips, each containing a spoken word or command.
 The dataset covers a wide range of commands, such as "yes", "no", "up", "down", "left", "right", "stop", "go", and many others.The Speech Command dataset is commonly used to train and evaluate machine learning models for speech recognition and keyword spotting.
 It provides a valuable resource for researchers and practitioners working in the field of audio analysis and natural language processing.

-The ECG Heartbeat Categorization Dataset is from Kaggle~\cite{kaggle_ecg} and as its abstract introduction describes:this dataset is composed of two collections of heartbeat signals derived from two famous datasets in heartbeat classification, the MIT-BIH Arrhythmia Dataset ~\cite{moody2001impact,goldberger2000physiobank} and The PTB Diagnostic ECG Database~\cite{bousseljot1995nutzung, goldberger2000physiobank}.
-For more detail, please refer to ~\href{https://www.kaggle.com/datasets/shayanfazeli/heartbeat}{https://www.kaggle.com/datasets/shayanfazeli/heartbeat}.
+The ECG Heartbeat Categorization Dataset is from Kaggle~\citep{kaggle_ecg} and as its abstract introduction describes:this dataset is composed of two collections of heartbeat signals derived from two famous datasets in heartbeat classification, the MIT-BIH Arrhythmia Dataset ~\citep{moody2001impact,goldberger2000physiobank} and The PTB Diagnostic ECG Database~\citep{bousseljot1995nutzung, goldberger2000physiobank}.
+For more detail, please refer to \url{https://www.kaggle.com/datasets/shayanfazeli/heartbeat}.

 We took some samples of the UrbanSound8K dataset and visualized them to show the 1D data, as shown in the Figure ~\ref{images:urban8k_sample}.